Why Trade Finance? an Empirical Business Solution

 - Your supply chain finance requirements can be easily assisted by experts.

 To facilitate the importers, the IMF has issued International statistical standards for recording letters of credit.

 2-Documentary Collection-Mange your trade flows

 Cost effective and safer alternative to prepayment!
 This financial instrument guarantees your ability for repayment of goods.
 Like letters of credit, importers don’t have to make payment in advance.
-Rules are set by the ICC protect you from open account trading and rigidity from letters of credit.
+Rules are set by the ICC to protect you from open account trading and rigidity from letters of credit.

-Process flow of DC
+The process flow of DC

 - Importer and exporter enter in sale contract.